 Follow iamnotmypixels here.

-A UX/UI designer and art director from Tbilisi, Georgia, Giga Tamarashvili’s Instagram feed features the stunning interfaces for apps, websites and digital products he designed for clients.
+A UX/UI designer and art director from Tbilisi, Georgia, Giga Tamarashvili’s Instagram feed features the stunning interfaces for apps, websites, and digital products that he designed for clients.
 His use of cool colors, distinct objects, and photos of humans showcase his talents and skills in design.
+He’s also the co-founder of a design studio called Bold Monkey Co.

 Follow gtamarashvili here.